Get

 divider-dog pawDo Body Wraps Truly Help Dogs With Anxiety?

-Hard data to confirm the effectiveness of these accessories are few, but there is a great deal of anecdotal evidence (from owners who have used them) that body wraps do help anxious dogs.
+There is little hard data to confirm the effectiveness of these accessories, but there is a great deal of anecdotal evidence (from owners who have used them) that body wraps help anxious dogs.

 Pet owners who tried body wraps on their anxious dogs noted that their dog’s anxiety was reduced when they wore the vest and that they seemed less agitated.
-However, experts in canine behavior believe that dogs that are not used to wearing clothes can remain motionless (or have limited movements) and still be anxious, it’s just less noticeable.
+However, experts in canine behavior believe that dogs not used to wearing clothes can remain motionless (or have limited movements) and still be anxious; it’s just less noticeable.

 Body wraps can control anxiety in dogs but do not remove the source.
-If you want your dog to be anxiety free, you have to eliminate the cause.
+If you want your dog to be anxiety-free, you have to eliminate the trigger.

 How Do Body Wraps Work?

 As the name suggests, this vest goes around your dog’s body, hugging the waist and chest.
-Make sure the fastening mechanism works perfectly, as this will enable you to wrap the vest properly around your dog’s body.
+Make sure the fastening mechanism works perfectly, which will enable you to wrap the vest properly around your dog’s body.

-Swaddled babies tend to be less anxious, hence the application of this reasoning to our four-legged friends.
-From a scientific point of view, light pressure applied to the body can increase the level of serotonin and decrease that of cortisol (stress hormone).
-Serotonin, in turn, helps regulate anxiety.
+Swaddled babies tend to be less anxious, which is why the body wraps were developed for our four-legged friends.
+From a scientific point of view, light pressure applied to the body can help reduce tension and anxiety1.
+Hugs have a similar effect.

 How to Get Your Dog Used to the Body Wrap